Church Hanborough: Parish church

 The Church of England parish church of Saints Peter and Paul was built before 1130, when Henry I granted its advowson to Reading Abbey, which he had founded nine years earlier.
 Surviving 12th century features include Norman tympanum of the north door, which is a relief of Saint Peter with the Lamb of God and the lion of Saint Mark.
 Early in the 13th century the chancel and chancel arch were rebuilt, the north chapel was extended eastwards, the height of the aisles was increased, the north and south porches were added and a west tower was built.

 In 1399 Pope Boniface IX granted an indulgence to contributors to the church fabric.
 Immediately after this the church was remodelled in Perpendicular Gothic style.
 The west tower was completely rebuilt and the spire and western buttresses added.
 Then the nave was remodelled with new north and south arcades of delicate octagonal columns.
 Later in the 15th century new windows were inserted in most parts of the church, and traceried wooden screens were inserted in the chancel arch and at the west ends of the north and south chapels.
-The arcades are similar to those of St Peter and Paul parish church, Northleach, Gloucestershire, and it has been suggested that they are the work of the same master mason.
+The arcades are similar to those of SS Peter and Paul parish church, Northleach, Gloucestershire, and it has been suggested that they are the work of the same master mason.
 Sources differ as to when the nave clerestory with its low-pitched roof was added.
 Jennifer Sherwood in The Buildings of England includes it in the early 15th-century remodelling, but the Victoria County History attributes it to the early 16th century.